rkillickdev/spelling-bee-scramble/README.md

 <br>

 Answer and scramble squares have been made responsive so they get larger as the screen width increases, but also remain square.
 This is capped at 500px screen width otherwise they start to look too big.
-Font size has also been made reponsive to grow with the squares.
+Font size has also been made responsive to grow with the squares.

 ![Responsive answer and scramble squares](docs/features/gifs/spelling-bee-responsive-squares.gif)